-Performance-Based Early Graduation Credit-Based Early Graduation Minimum Required Courses All EOC Exam courses (currently English 2, Algebra 2, Biology, and U.S. History) All courses described in the "Graduation Requirements" section of this document Test Requirements Must take and meet KDE-established bench- marks in all EOC courses and Council on Postsecondary Education (CPE) Benchmarks on the ACT Must take all EOC courses, the ACT, and any subsequent required college-/career- readiness assessments Steps to Declaration Student, family, counselor/principal conference Review course/assessment performance Review student education goals (short- a Review impact of extra-/cocurricular pare Review early graduation options to date nd long-term) Declaring Intention Must declare intention using the letter of intent form Recommend a graduation plan or con- tract mutually agreed upon by student, family, and counselor/principal Additional Notes Must complete all requirements in three years or less of high school enrollment Deadline to Declare Intent October 1 of the projected year of gradu- ation Within the first 30 school days of the academic year of projected graduation Kentucky Educational Excellence Scholarship (KEES) Money Eligible students enrolled in high school for three years will earn a pro- rated fourth year of KEES scholarship money.
-Eligible students enrolled in high school for two years or less will earn KEES money only for the years en- rolled in high school.
+Performance-Based Early Graduation Credit-Based Early Graduation Minimum Required Courses 1 All EOC Exam courses (currently English 2, Algebra 2, Biology, and U.S. History) All courses described in the "Graduation Requirements" section of this document Test Requirements Must take and meet KDE-established benchmarks in all EOC courses and Council on Postsecondary Education (CPE) Benchmarks on the ACT 2 Must take all EOC courses, the ACT, and any subsequent required college-/career-readiness assessments Steps to Declaration Student, family, counselor/principal conference Review course/assessment performance to date.
+Review student education goals (short- and long-term).
+Review impact of extra-/cocurricular participation.
+Review early graduation options.
+Declaring Intention Must declare intention using the letter of intent form Recommend a graduation plan or contract mutually agreed upon by student, family, and counselor/principal Additional Notes Must complete all requirements in three years or less of high school enrollment Deadline to Declare Intent October 1 of the projected year of graduation Within the first 30 school days of the academic year of projected graduation Kentucky Educational Excellence Scholarship (KEES) Money Eligible students enrolled in high school for three years will earn a prorated fourth year of KEES scholarship money.
+Eligible students enrolled in high school for two years or less will earn KEES money only for the years enrolled in high school.
 Eligible students will earn KEES money only for the years enrolled in high school (if meeting the annual 2.5 GPA and credit-hour requirements).
 Early Graduation Certificate (EGC) Eligible for the EGC, which includes a one- time scholarship to any Kentucky South- ern Association of Colleges and Schools (SACS)-accredited college/university the fall immediately after graduation Not eligible

-These are the minimum requirements; students planning to attend any college/university must take the courses required by the college/university for admission.
+1These are the minimum requirements; students planning to attend any college/university must take the courses required by the college/university for admission.